 Marketing efforts at 1st Detect are currently focused on foreign airports and commercial companies in aviation and cargo security.
 We employ both direct sales and channel sales through distributors.
-We now have units deployed in 20 locations in 11 countries.
-While we have had some degree of success with sales, much of the pipeline has seen delays caused by the COVID-19 pandemic.
+We now have units deployed in 29 locations in 14 countries.
+While we have had some degree of success with sales, the sales cycles are normally long and much of the pipeline has seen delays caused by the COVID-19 pandemic.